giava90/CCS2025supplychains/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Supply Chains: A Complex System Perspective"
+  title: "Supply Chains @ CCS2025 | September 3 | Siena, Italy"
-  content: "Networks to distribute goods, from raw materials to food and medicines, are the backbone of a functioning economy.
+  content: Networks to distribute goods, from raw materials to food and medicines, are the backbone of a functioning economy.
 Recent events, such as the Covid-19 pandemic and geopolitical conflicts, have highlighted the fragility of global supply chains.
 This satellite aims to explore supply chains from a complex systems perspective, addressing sustainability, resilience, and efficiency challenges.
-Join us at **[CCS 2025](https://ccs25.cssociety.org/)** to discuss new models and methods to analyze supply chains."
+Join us at **[CCS 2025](https://ccs25.cssociety.org/)** to discuss new models and methods to analyze supply chains.
   image: "/images/supplychains.png"
   button:
     enable: False